smikhalevski/parallel-universe/README.md

 pubSub.publish('Pluto');
 ```

-If subscriber throws an error, it is passed to an error handler callback:
+If listener throws an error, it is passed to an error handler callback:

 ```ts
 const pubSub = new PubSub<string>(error => {